Remote

 To create a Virtual Machine in the cloud, follow the guide of your favorite cloud provider.

-We propose using Scaleway or DigitalOcean, as they are among the easiest to set up, and also they offer a very good deal.
+We propose using or , as they are among the easiest to set up, and also they offer a very good deal.

 You can also use Amazon AWS, Google GCP, Azure, or any other cloud.

-When prompted what OS to install, choose Ubuntu 20.04.
+When prompted which OS to install, choose Ubuntu 20.04.

 We highly recommend using SSH keys for authenticating on the VM, and Desktop App will detect and try to use the keys automatically if it detects any on your system.